 Following the 1944 Education Act, all children had to sit an exam called the 11 plus.
 Those who passed went to grammar schools while those who failed went to secondary modern schools.
 However, in the late 1950s, public opinion began to turn against the system, and in the 1960s and early 1970s, most schools became comprehensives.

 Until the late 20th century teachers were allowed to hit children.
 However corporal punishment was phased out in most primary schools in the 1970s.
 The cane was abolished in state secondary schools in 1987.
 It was finally abolished in private schools in 1999.

 There was a huge expansion of higher education in the 1960s and many new universities were founded.
 In 1992 polytechnics were changed to universities.
 Meanwhile, the Open University began in 1969.
 In the late 20th century people had far more opportunities for education and training than ever before.
-However, student grants were ended in 1998 and most students now have to take loans.
+However, student grants were ended in 1998, and from then on most students had to take loans.